-A large part of the novel Station Eleven by Emily St John Mandel (which I reviewed here in SNB issue 3) was set twenty years after a global flu pandemic had wiped out 99% of the world’s population.
+A large part of the novel Station Eleven by Emily St John Mandel (which I reviewed here) was set twenty years after a global flu pandemic had wiped out 99% of the world’s population.
 Although there was drama typical of dystopian post-apocalyptic tales, there was a forward-looking positivity about this novel as the less warlike folk got on with getting things going again.

 In any post-disaster scenario, real or imagined, you can only survive for so long by scavenging.
 Once food and fuel reserves are gone, you could quickly revert back being a Stone Age hunter-gatherer unless you learn how to farm, generate local power, harness the power of the forge and so on.